kartiknair/blog/content/node-ssg.md

 npm init -y
 ```

 Now we're gonna install some packages that are gonna make our life a hell of a lot easier while dealing with the data.
-The packages are: **front-matter** for extracting the yaml front matter from our posts, **marked** for converting markdown to html, and **highlight.js** for syntax highlighting in code.
+The packages are:

+- **front-matter** for extracting the yaml front matter from our posts
+- **marked** for converting markdown to html
+- **highlight.js** for syntax highlighting in code.
 We can install all of these using the following command:

 ```bash
 npm i front-matter marked highlight.js